nervosnetwork/rfcs/rfcs/0000-user-activated-soft-forks/0000-user-activated-soft-forks.md

 * `name` should be selected such that no two softforks concurrent or otherwise, ever use the same name.
 * `bit` should be selected such that no two concurrent softforks use the same bit.
 * `start_epoch` should be set to some epoch number in the future, approximately 30 days (or 180 epochs) after a software release date including the soft fork.
 This allows for some release delays, while preventing triggers as a result of parties running pre-release software, and ensures a reasonable number of full nodes have upgraded prior to activation.
+It should be rounded up to the next epoch number which is multiple of 84.
 * `timeout_epoch` should be 1 year, or 2190 epochs after `start_epoch`.
 * `lock_in_on_timeout` should be set to true for any softfork that is expected or found to have political opposition from a non-negligible percent of miners.
 (It can be set after the initial deployment, but cannot be cleared once set.)

 A later deployment using the same bit is possible as long as the `start_epoch` is after the previous one's `timeout_epoch` or activation, but it is discouraged until necessary, and even then recommended to have a pause in between to detect buggy software.

-`timeout_epoch` must be at least 180 epochs after `start_epoch`.
+The `start_epoch` and `timeout_epoch` must be an exact multiple of 84 (at about a 14 days period), and `timeout_epoch` must be at least 168 epochs after `start_epoch`.

 ### States